nitinjosephrepo/About-Me/README.md

 **6. Measuring Incrementality with Geo Lift?**

-Get a grip on incrementality!
+Difficult problem to solve but thanks to Bayesian statistic this helps us get a grip on incrementality!
 Helps identify the results the company would NOT have received but for Marketing.
 Owned.
 Earned.
 Paid.
 Read why measuring incrementality is important [Think with Google](https://www.thinkwithgoogle.com/intl/en-ca/marketing-strategies/data-and-measurement/marketing-incrementality) Checkout the [Project](https://github.com/nitinjosephrepo/Measuring-Incrementality-With-GeoLift/blob/main/Solving%20Incrementally%20with%20GeoLift%20Experiments.ipynb)